Primordial non-Gaussianities from inflation

-The approach is to start once more with the action in its Hamiltonian form and to expand it until all of the terms of cubic order in the fluctuations have been isolated.
-There then begins a very long series of integrations by parts, the results of which will be sifted into three distinct groups.
-One set contains total derivatives, together with terms that vanish when the background equation, $\ddot\rho = {1\over 2} \dot\phi^2$, is imposed.
+Before embarking on this calculation, it is useful to explain its basic logic.
+The first step is just to expand the action to cubic order in the fluctuations.
+Thereafter follows a lengthy series of integrations by parts, the results of which will be sifted into three distinct groups.
+One set contains total derivatives, together with terms that vanish when the background equation, $\ddot\rho = -{1\over 2} \dot\phi^2$, is imposed.
 These terms have no dynamical effect, although for thoroughness they will all be carefully retained.
-The second set vanishes when the second-order equation of motion for $\zeta$ is applied,
+The second set is directly proportional to the linear equation of motion for $\zeta$,

-The final set of terms are those that are sought, those that produce a genuine dynamical effect.
-This set corresponds to the true inflationary contribution to the primordial three-point function and is clearly small in the slowly rolling limit.
+This set does contribute in part to the three-point function, but it will be treated separately when computing the three-point function by means of a nonlinear shift in the field.
+The final set of terms are those that do not fall into either of these two classes.
+This set will be seen to be clearly order $\epsilon^2$ and are therefore small in the slow-roll limit.